SmallSatGasTeam/CubeWorks/README.md

 # GASPACS
 Flight software for the GASPACS mission written in Python, with some compents in c.

-## Introduciton
+## Introduction
 The Get Away Special Passive Attitude Control Satellite (GASPACS) is an experimental 1U cubesat in development by Utah State University's Get Away Special team.
-The purpose of the experiment is to test the viability of an inflatable aero-stablization boom deployable component in Low Earth Orbit (LEO).
+The purpose of the experiment is to test the viability of an inflatable aero-stabilization boom deployable component in Low Earth Orbit (LEO).
 This repository contains the flight software for the satellite.

 ## Objectives
 GASPACS is intended to be a robust, modular, and fault tolerant software framework for small satellites, with minimal barrier to entry.
-The experienced developer may be asking, "Why write the entire framework in python and not a more performant languate with closer hardware interaction?"
-The answer is because the framework is designed to be accessable to newer developers who want to get into space research.
-The software isn't as performant as an equivelant solution written in, say, c++ but it isn't designed to be.
+The experienced developer may be asking, "Why write the entire framework in python and not a more performant language with closer hardware interaction?"
+The answer is because the framework is designed to be accessible to newer developers who want to get into space research.
+The software isn't as performant as an equivalent solution written in, say, c++ but it isn't designed to be.

 Framework components are designed to be modular, and easy to add to and remove from a given system.
 All that is needed is to define a driver that interacts with your hardware components and inherits from the built in `Component` class, and include it in the main file.